sparsh0006/Bob/README.md

 For the application to work correctly, you need to:
 1. Set up a Supabase project with proper policies
 2. Enable read access to your bottles table using Row Level Security
-3. Use the fallback recommendation system if no bottles exist in the database

 ## Contributing